 IMPORTANT: Air must be expelled from cooling system when system is refilled.
 Loosen temperature sending unit fitting at rear of cylinder head or plug in thermostat housing to allow air to escape when filling system.
 Retighten fitting or plug after filling cooling system.

-12. Refill system with fresh coolant at radiator until coolant touches bottom of filler neck.
-See specification for capacity.
+Refill system with fresh coolant at radiator until coolant touches bottom of filler neck.
 (See ADDING COOLANT in Service As Required Section.)
 Install radiator cap.